Tim Cook reveals his tech habits: I use my phone too much

 Even the CEO of Apple is surprised by how much time he spends on his devices.

-Tim Cook told CNN's Laurie Segall, in an exclusive TV interview, that he had a wake-up call about his own tech habits after seeing data from a newly unveiled Apple (AAPL) tool which will provide detailed reports of how much time users spend on the iPhone and iPad.
+Tim Cook told CNN's Laurie Segall, in an exclusive TV interview, that he had a wake-up call about his own tech habits after seeing data from a newly unveiled Apple (AAPL) tool that will provide detailed reports of how much time users spend on the iPhone and iPad.

 "I've been using it and I have to tell you: I thought I was fairly disciplined about this.
-And I was wrong," Cook told Segall in an interview after Apple's annual developer conference Monday.
+And I was wrong," Cook told Segall after Apple's annual developer conference Monday.

 The feature, called Screen Time, shows users their daily and weekly time spent in each app and also lets them set time limits for specific apps.
 Users will also be able to see how many notifications they received and how often they picked up the device.